quicwg/ops-drafts/draft-ietf-quic-applicability.md

 explicit interface to control prioritization, or derive the prioritization decision from the reliability level of the stream.

+## Ordered and Reliable Delivery

+QUIC streams enable ordered and reliable delivery.
+Though it is possible for an implementation to provide some options that use streams for partial reliability or out-of-order delivery, most implementations will assume that data is reliability delivered in order.

+Under this assumption, an endpoint that receives stream data might not make forward progress until data that is contiguous with the start of a stream is available.
+In particular, the receiver might withhold flow control credit until contiguous data is delivered to the application.
+To support this receive logic, an endpoint that sends stream data will attempt to send data from the start of the stream until that data is acknowledged.

+An endpoint that uses a different sending behaviour and does not negotiate that change with its peer might encounter performance issues, especially those that related to flow control.

 ## Flow Control Deadlocks {#flow-control-deadlocks}

 Flow control provides a means of managing access to the limited buffers